 The real minimum value for TCL depends on the jitter of the PLL.
-The PLL tunes f{CPU} to keep it locked on f{XTAL} .
+The PLL tunes $f{CPU}$ to keep it locked on $f{XTAL}$ .
 The relative deviation of TCL is the maximum when it is referred to one TCL period.

-This is especially important for bus cycles using wait states and e.g. for the operation of timers, serial interfaces, etc. For all slower operations and longer periods (e.g. pulse train generation or measurement, lower Baud rates, etc.) the deviation caused by the PLL jitter is negligible.
-Refer to next Section 24.8.9: PLL jitter for more details.
+This is especially important for bus cycles using wait states and for example, such as for the operation of timers or serial interfaces.
+For all slower operations and longer periods (for example, such as pulse train generation or measurement, or lower baudrates) the deviation caused by the PLL jitter is negligible.
+Refer to the next Section 24.8.9: PLL jitter for more details.